intercom/intercom-ios/README.md

 ## Installation

 Intercom for iOS supports iOS 10+.
+Xcode 11 is required to build Intercom iOS SDK.

 ### CocoaPods
 Add the Intercom pod into your Podfile and run `pod install`.